chanzuckerberg/cellxgene/dev_docs/cxg.md

 #### cxg_properties

 The properties metadata dictionary contains dataset-wide properties, encoded as a JSON dictionary.
-Curently, the following fields are defined:
+Currently, the following fields are defined:
 * title: string, dataset human name (eg, "Lung Tissue")
 * about: string, fully-qualified http/https URL, linking to more inforation on the dataset.